havarpan/neoprechac/README.md

 Animation link:
 - passist when `gcd(pattern length, number of jugglers) = 1`
-- jugglinglab when `pattern length % number of jugglers = 0`
+- jugglinglab when `pattern length % number of jugglers = 0` (still bugs in some cases)
 - no link when `number of jugglers % pattern length = 0`